AnthonMS/CS-Custom-Configs/README.md

 <h1> CS2 Config </h1>

+Place autoexec in `C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg`.
+Right click cs2 and browse local files and navigate to game/csgo/cfg.
 To autorun it when cs2 is started through steam, go to steam, right click CS2, click properties and add `+exec autoexec.cfg` to LAUNCH OPTIONS.
 To run it manually when changes are made, open console and run command `exec autoexec`

 Default Keybinds and [Settings](#settings) are added to this so I can easily switch between accounts and run this config to get the same settings.

+I am trying out a new movement config made by [Ruby Rain](https://steamcommunity.com/id/r_by) on [Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=3313210014).
+It expired after about 6 hours of playtime.
+So remember to run the command `exec autoexec` once in a while, if playing long hours.
+It has to be executed while in the lobby.
+So if jump or any other movement stops working while playing, disconnect from game, execute autoexec and reconnect.
+It should fix the problems.
+Do not ask me how it works or why it's made this way, I have no idea.
+All I can say is, bhopping feels a lot smoother with this movement config.

 My keybinds are made for Scandinavian 65% Keyboard layout.